Xylopyrographer/STAC/README.md

 Lots of good information in the *STAC User Guide*, located in the `Documentation` folder along with other interesting bits there as well.

-### To use this sketch:

-1. Here in GitHub, on the right side of the window, click the green "Latest" button under "Releases".
-1. Click "Source code" choosing either `zip` or `tar.gz` as you prefer.
-1. Unpack the downloaded `STAC-X.Y.Z` file
-1. Rename the resulting folder from  `STAC-X.Y.Z` to just `STAC`
-1. Move the `STAC` folder to your Arduino sketch folder.

 ### Required Libraries:

 The following libraries are required to compile this sketch.